Sayansh2004/IAA-WhatsappChatbot-SC/README.md

 ```

 **If values are missing:**
-- Get them from your Meta Developer Dashboard
+- Get them from your API provider dashboard
 - Make sure there are no spaces around the `=` sign
 - Don't put quotes around the values